Still Life (The Paradise Motel album)

-Still Life was an album by Tasmanian rock band The Paradise Motel.
+Still Life is an album by Tasmanian rock band The Paradise Motel.
 It was released to largely positive reviews in 1996.

 Later copies of the album were accompanied by the bonus CD Junk Mail, a half-hour instrumental soundscape.

 Themes

 This album began the band's interest in disappearances and landscape.
 Two singles were taken from the album, 'Bad Light' and 'Calling You'.
 It is still regarded as one of the band's most popular albums, and live sets still feature many songs from it.
 The album followed on from the EP Left Over Life To Kill released several months earlier, and is considered their debut.